LexiFi/gen_js_api/README.md

 following ideas:

- - Authors of bindings write OCaml signatures for Javascript libraries and the tool generates automatically the actual binding code.
+ - Authors of bindings write OCaml signatures for Javascript libraries and the tool generates the actual binding code with a combination of implicit conventions and explicit annotations.

  - The generated binding code takes care of translating values between OCaml and Javascript.

- - All syntactic processing is done by authors of bindings: the client code looks is normal OCaml code and does not depend on custom syntax nor on JS-specific types.
+ - All syntactic processing is done by authors of bindings: the client code is normal OCaml code and does not depend on custom syntax nor on JS-specific types.

 gen_js_api can be used in two complementary ways: